Solemnity of the Most Holy Body and Blood of Christ (Corpus Christi)

 - It All Started with Yes: Sometimes it is easy to take words for granted.
 How many times do we hear the words “yes” and “no,” but take no notice?
 Imagine if God had decided not to become man and let us die in our sins instead.
 Imagine too if Mary had said “No”.
 The Eucharist begins with God’s “YES” to save mankind from his sin.
 Through his sacrifice, Jesus offers us the supreme gift of love: his own body and blood.
 But like any story of love, Jesus offers us his love and asks for our love in return.
 Our “yes” is what it takes to bring to completion God’s love in us.
 Yes, Lord, I truly believe that you are present in the Most Holy Sacrament of the Eucharist!

 - The Heavenly Banquet Awaits Us: Christ says that he will not drink of the fruit of the vine until the day he drinks it anew in the Kingdom of Heaven.
 What a privilege it will be to participate in this banquet of heaven.
 The Eucharist and Mass are a foretaste of that noble banquet.
 Let us resolve to inebriate ourselves with Christ’s love given us through the Eucharist.
 “If only you knew the gift being offered to you” (Cf. John 4:10).

 Conversation with Christ: Lord Jesus Christ, you gave us the Eucharist as the memorial of your suffering and death.
 May our worship of this sacrament of your body and blood help us to experience the salvation you won for us and the peace of the Kingdom where you live forever and ever.

-Resolution: Today I will receive Christ in the Eucharist and make a profound act of faith in his presence.
-If possible, I will also participate in a Corpus Christi procession.
+Resolution: Today I will receive Christ in the Eucharist, if possible, and make a profound act of faith in his presence.